Dog Bites and Animal Attacks in Central Florida

 Because of the arguments insurance companies and dog owners may use to defend their case, our attorneys need to know where and how the attack occurred.
 Was it in a public place or on private property?
 If it was on the private property of the dog owner, we need to understand how the victim of the dog bite came to be on the property.
 Were they invited?
 Were they providing a service to the property owner, such as a mailman or a tradesman?
 Was the victim merely walking in front of the property?
 Was the victim a trespasser?
 In the end, the owner has a legal duty to take reasonable steps to protect or notify the victim of the potential danger depending on the circumstance, even if the victim was not invited onto the private property.

 Get Help From Our Expert Dog Attack Lawyer in Orlando

 Our animal attack attorneys know how emotionally and financially difficult coping with injuries from a dog bite can be.
 When a serious injury or death occurs as a result of such injuries, the lives of the victims and their families can be turned upside down.
+If you or a family member suffered injuries during a dog attack, contact our board certified attorney Jason Recksielder to see if you can file a dog attack injury claim.
 Our trial lawyers will represent you to obtain fair compensation and lessen the burden on victims.
 Call us today at 321-999-1111 for a free consultation, or use the online form located at the top of this page and we will contact you shortly.